djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: ' '
 ---

+Turned Nunu on to quinoa.
+Now she's calling all the other g-ma's talking about the "superfood my granddaughter got me hooked on".
+Ha!
+==============================

-Ant Invasion!
+9 Mar 2013 | Ant Invasion!
 Must be nearly spring.
-==============================

 8 Mar 2013 | Right as I'm getting ready to leave, suddenly I seem to be saying 'dude' 10x more often.
 What is this abomination?